MedICL-VU/Endo-SemiS/README.md

 [![Paper](https://img.shields.io/badge/paper-arXiv-green)](https://arxiv.org/pdf/2512.16977)

-This work has been submitted to MIDL2026, here is the [paper](https://arxiv.org/pdf/2512.16977)
+This work has been accepted to MIDL2026, here is the [paper](https://arxiv.org/pdf/2512.16977)

 ##
 Our work can be summarized as follows: \